- How we can help

 With five high performing business sectors - advanced engineering & manufacturing, agri-tech, food & drink, digital & creative, energy & environment and financial services - Peterborough fared well during the national and global economic downturn with increased investor confidence underpinned by the city’s ambitions and new initiatives to support economic growth.

-The confidence in the local economy has been endorsed by a number of new arrivals such as, Bill’s, Argo Lounge, Handmade Burger Company and Cote recently opening their doors.
+The confidence in the local economy has been endorsed by a number of new arrivals such as, Turtle Bay, Middleton's Streak House, Metro Bank, Handmade Burger Company and Cote recently opening their doors.

 The fall in unemployment in Peterborough further adds to the positive economic picture, with the city seeing a 38% reduction in claimants in 2015.

 Within our population of around 197,100 we have a slightly younger demographic profile in comparison to the UK and Eastern region, with 41% of the population aged 29 and under compared with 37% in the UK and 36% in the East.
 Peterborough also has a lower proportion of people aged 65+ in comparison to the regional and national averages.